microsoft/vscode-chrome-debug/README.md

 * sourceMapPathOverrides: A mapping of source paths from the sourcemap, to the locations of these sources on disk.
 Useful when the sourcemap isn't accurate or can't be fixed during the build process.
 The left hand side of the mapping is a pattern that can contain a wildcard, and will be tested against the `sourceRoot` + `sources` entry in the source map.
 If it matches, the source file will be resolved to the path on the right hand side, which should be an absolute path to the source file on disk.
  A couple mappings are applied by default, corresponding to the default configs for Webpack and Meteor -
 ```
-"sourceMapOverrides": {
+"sourceMapPathOverrides": {
     "webpack:///*": "${webRoot}/*", // Example: "webpack:///src/app.js" -> "/users/me/project/src/app.js"
     "meteor://💻app/*": "${webRoot}/*" // Example: "meteor://💻app/main.ts" -> "c:/code/main.ts"
 }
 ```
-If you set `sourceMapOverrides` in your launch config, that will override these defaults. `${workspaceRoot}` and `${webRoot}` can be used here.
+If you set `sourceMapPathOverrides` in your launch config, that will override these defaults. `${workspaceRoot}` and `${webRoot}` can be used here.
 If you aren't sure what the left side should be, you can use the `diagnosticLogging` option to see the contents of the sourcemap, or look at the paths of the sources in Chrome DevTools, or open your `.js.map` file and check the values manually.

 ## Ionic/gulp-sourcemaps note
 Ionic and gulp-sourcemaps output a sourceRoot of `"/source/"` by default.
 If you can't fix this via your build config, I suggest this setting:
 ```
-"sourceMapOverrides": {
+"sourceMapPathOverrides": {
     "/source/*": "${workspaceRoot}/*"
 }
 ```